section-engineering-education/engineering-education/content/articles/exception-handling-in-java/index.md

 ### Exception hierarchy
 All exceptions and errors types are [subclasses of the class throwable, which is the base class of the hierarchy](https://rkhindi.blogspot.com/2018/09/exceptions-in-java.html).

 One branch is headed by exception, a class used for exceptional situations that the user program can handle.
 For example, `NullpointErexception` and `RuntimeException`.
-The Java run-time system uses [other branch errors to indicate the errors that have to do with the run-time environment](https://edureka1.rssing.com/chan-41921600/all_p26.html).
+Other branch errors are used by the Java run-time system to identify [errors related to the run-time environment](http://web.archive.org/web/20210307154442/https://iq.opengenus.org/exceptions-java).
 Examples are virtual machine errors or stack overflow errors.

 Now, how does an exception get handled by the Java virtual machine?

 When a method throws an exception, the method creates an object called the exception object.
 This object provides to the run-time framework.
-The name and description of the exception and the program's current where the exception occurs are stored in this exception object.
+This exception object stores the attribute of the exception, as well as the program's current location where the exception occurred.
 Also, it creates and delivers the exception object to the run-time system for exception handling (throwing an exception).
 Using `try-catch` finally methods these exceptions.

 This is how the JVM handles exceptions internally.